cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 ### 2001

-**2001** Selventa is [founded](https://www.flagshippioneering.com/companies/selventa) by Noubar Afeyan as GenStruct, Inc.  The concept was to create a computational complement to the company Beyond Genomics - which was a systems biology company also founded by AGTC (a predecessor fund to Flagship).
+**2001** Selventa is [founded](https://www.flagshippioneering.com/companies/selventa) by [Noubar Afeyan](https://www.linkedin.com/in/noubarafeyan/) as Genstruct, Inc.
+The concept was to create a computational complement to the company [Beyond Genomics, Inc.](https://bg-medicine.com) - which was a systems biology company also founded by AGTC (a predecessor fund to Flagship).

 ### 2002
-**Summer 2002** Keith Elliston is hired by Flagship Ventures to work with the founding team of Genstruct (Navin Chandra, Justin Sun, Ted Slater, Dexter Pratt) to find a technology and business model for the company.
-Keith was brought in by Jim Serum, who co-founded Viaken Systems with Keith, and was on the board of Genstruct.
+**Summer 2002** Keith Elliston is hired by Flagship Ventures (later renamed Flagship Pioneering) to work with the founding team of Genstruct (Navin Chandra, [Justin Sun](https://www.linkedin.com/in/justinsun/), [Ted Slater](https://www.linkedin.com/in/tedslater/), [Dexter Pratt](https://www.linkedin.com/in/dexter-pratt-80a0901/)) to find a technology and business model for the company.
+Keith was brought in by [Jim Serum](https://www.linkedin.com/in/james-serum-b10ba/), who co-founded [Viaken Systems](https://www.crunchbase.com/organization/viaken-systems) with Elliston, and was on the board of Genstruct.

-**October 2002** Keith submits a funding proposal and business plan for Genstruct, based upon a new approach to using AI for biological networks proposed by Navin Chandra and developed by the team.
+**October 2002** Keith submits a funding proposal and business plan for Genstruct, based upon a new approach to using artificial intelligence for biological networks proposed by Navin Chandra and developed by the team.
 The board approves the plan, approves investment in Genstruct, and hires Keith as the CEO.

 ### 2003

 **January 2003** Genstruct does its first commercial project, a pilot project with Pfizer, where they successfully identified the mechanism of action of an unknown cancer drug.
 This leads to a more than 10 year collaboration between the companies.

 **Spring 2003**.
 Biological Expression Language is created by Dexter Pratt, Navin Chandra, Keith Elliston and Ted Slater.
-This development is based on work done by Navin at Perot Systems and Nets, work done by Dexter on CycL with Cycorp, and on Biological Ontologies by Keith and Ted.
+This development is based on work done by Navin at [Perot Systems and Nets](https://en.wikipedia.org/wiki/Perot_Systems), work done by Dexter on CycL with [Cycorp](https://www.cyc.com), and on biological ontologies by Keith and Ted.

 **September 8th, 2003** Genstruct [raises $6.5M](https://www.crunchbase.com/funding_round/selventa-series-a--1f3d3583)
 in a Series A with lead investors [Flagship Pioneering](https://www.flagshippioneering.com/companies/selventa) and [A.M.
-Pappas & Associates](https://www.pappas-capital.com/portfolio/selventa/), during which they acquire the Pappas portfolio company InCellico (led by John Wilbanks and Toby Segaren).
+Pappas & Associates](https://www.pappas-capital.com/portfolio/selventa/), during which they acquire the Pappas portfolio company [Incellico, Inc.](https://www.crunchbase.com/organization/incellico-inc) (led by [John Wilbanks](https://www.linkedin.com/in/johnwilbanks/) and [Toby Segaran](https://www.linkedin.com/in/toby-segaran-80bbb9/)).

 ### 2004

 **2004** Toby Segaren, working with Justin Sun and other developers at the company, develop the first practical version of the Genstruct Inference Engine.
 The inference engine implements a reverse causal reasoning using a graph-based approach, and identifies upstream causes (mechanisms) for downstream observations (state changes).
-Bill Ladd develops the statistical methods that power the inference engine and that are used to evaluate the results of simulations.
+[Bill Ladd](https://www.linkedin.com/in/bill-ladd-a8b258/) develops the statistical methods that power the inference engine and that are used to evaluate the results of simulations.

-**February 24, 2004** Genstruct appoints Doug Lauffenberg, Director of the Biological Engineering Division and Uncas & Helen Whitaker Professor of Biological Engineering, Chemical Engineering and Biology at the Massachusetts Institute of Technology (MIT), to the board of directors.
+**February 24, 2004** Genstruct appoints [Doug Lauffenberg](https://www.linkedin.com/in/douglas-lauffenburger-34a0282), Director of the Biological Engineering Division and Uncas & Helen Whitaker Professor of Biological Engineering, Chemical Engineering and Biology at the Massachusetts Institute of Technology (MIT), to the board of directors.

 **November 2004** Genstruct and Pfizer extend and expand their partnership, applying the Genstruct platform to various R&D and Toxicology programs throughout Pfizer. (https://www.genomeweb.com/archive/genstruct-pfizer-expand-research-partnership#.X3jczJNKh24)